 The date range you select determines which conversions to include in the report.
 Click the date range in the upper right-hand corner of the page to update the date range for the entire report.
 If you opt to compare date ranges, click the "< >" symbols that appear in each column to expand the column and view data for each date range.

 Click the 'Dimension' drop-down menu in the upper left-hand corner of the page to change what slice of data the report displays.
-For most reports, you can select Campaigns, Ad groups, Keywords or Devices.
+For example, you can select Campaigns, Ad groups, Keywords and more.

 Conversion actionSelect which conversion actions to include in your report by clicking the 'Conversion action' drop-down menu in the upper centre of the page.
-By default, each report includes all conversion actions that you've selected in the 'Include in "Conversions"' setting.
+By default, each report includes all conversion actions that you've marked as primary conversion actions.

 Use the 'lookback window' control to adjust an attribution report's lookback window to 30, 60 or 90 days.
 Most reports show a 30-day lookback window when you open them.